 Use by Non-sponsored, Non-affiliated Entities shall have the lowest priority.

 D. Applicability of Rules and Regulations: All persons on the campus of MTSU shall be subject to all rules and regulations of MTSU and TBR that are applicable to the conduct of students on campus and to all applicable federal and state laws and regulations.
-In addition, all persons who operate motor vehicles shall be subject to MTSU and TBR rules, regulations, policies and procedures on traffic and parking, which can be located at mtsu.edu/parking.
+In addition, all persons who operate motor vehicles shall be subject to MTSU and TBR rules, regulations, policies and procedures on traffic and parking, which can be located on MTSU Parking Services website and MTSU Policy I:14:01 Traffic and Parking.
 MTSU shall have the right to terminate the use of campus property and/or facilities by any group, organization or individual which violates any provision of MTSU or TBR policy, local, state, or federal law or regulation.

 E. Repeated/Intermittent Events: Affiliated Entities may request permission for the repeated or intermittent use of a particular campus facility or space to conduct regular meetings using campus property and/or facilities without requiring repeated application and approval for each occurrence of the event only if the meetings are limited to members of the organization.
 Approval for repeated or intermittent use of any facility or property pursuant to this policy may not exceed one semester in length and may only be renewed or repeated after review to determine that such use does not conflict with an institutional need, or another request for access/use of the facility/space by another eligible person/entity.
 For purposes of this paragraph, the summer term shall count as one semester beginning on the first day of the May summer term and ending on the last day of the June/July summer term.